-- i) Planning, Development and Compliance (continued) - d) Licensing and Municipal Law Enforcement Services
+- (i) Planning, Development and Compliance (continued) - (iv) Licensing and Municipal Law Enforcement Services

 The Licensing and Municipal Law Enforcement Services area is divided into three interrelated areas.
 The Community By-laws section is responsible for seeking compliance with community based City by-laws which focus on health and safety, consumer protection, nuisance control and quality of life issues.
 The Licensing and Parking Enforcement areas are responsible for addressing compliance issues with business licensing by-laws and parking infractions.
 This section also manages a number of parking lots providing parking services to citizens and visitors alike.
-The Animal Care and Control service area is responsible for administration, planning, coordination and direction of animal care and control in an effort to ensure that policies, practices, directives, by-laws and regulations are in place and adhered to for the protection of the public and the welfare of domestic animals in the community.
+The Animal Care and Control service area is responsible for administration, planning, co-ordination and direction of animal care and control in an effort to ensure that policies, practices, directives, by-laws and regulations are in place and adhered to for the protection of the public and the welfare of domestic animals in the community.

-Consolidated Schedule of Segment Disclosure - Operating Revenues For the year ended December 31, 2020, with comparative information for 2019 (in thousands of dollars)
+THE CORPORATION OF THE CITY OF LONDON Consolidated Schedule of Segment Disclosure - Operating Revenues Year ended December 31, 2021, with comparative information for 2020 (all dollar amounts in thousands of dollars)